facebookincubator/TTPForge/pkg/blocks/README.md

 IsNil() bool
 ```

-IsNil checks if this BasicStep is considered empty or uninitialized.
+IsNil checks if a BasicStep is considered empty or uninitialized.

-**Returns:**

-bool: True if this BasicStep is empty or uninitialized, false otherwise.

 ---